zsofiasomlai/pbx-group-security/content/roles/head-of-risk-and-compliance.md

 apply_Link    : https://www.linkedin.com/jobs/view/528089152
 ---

-## Head of Risk and Compliance

-Contract type: Permanent

-Our mission is to secure the magic moments created by our customers, across all our brands.
-Our operating principles define what we focus on and how we make decisions.
-We hold ourselves accountable to these principles.

-1. We are enablers for the organisation, not blockers
-2. We drive transparency and accountability in risk management
-3. We minimise vulnerabilities
-4. We hack ourselves first
-5. We educate and empower our internal stakeholders and developers
-6: We contribute to adding financial value.

-## Why join Photobox Group Security?

-PhotoBox Group Security is a trusted, high-energy, empowered, and proactive team.
-If you are looking for a place to make a difference, apply your security knowledge, learn a lot, be part of a highly productive team, and are able to work collaboratively with all parts of the business, this is the place for you.

-We have a great culture, with a very horizonal structure.
-We expect you to be knowledgeable, trustworthy, empowered, friendly, focused, and responsible.

 ## The Role

 As Head of Risk and Compliance you will work alongside the Group Security management team and act as an ambassador for PhotoBox Group’s compliance culture and standards, enabling the highest standards of compliance with GDPR and PCI.
 You will provide an advisory role for regulatory aspects across the whole business while creating a modern risk culture, powered by real-time risk visualisation and monitoring.